Miriam Louisa Rothschild (1908-2005)

 Miriam Rothschild: publications, Dear Lord Rothschild, Birds, Butterflies and History, Miriam Rothschild (London, Hutchinson, 1983).
 This volume of family history focuses of the life and work of Miriam's uncle, Lionel Walter, 2nd Lord Rothschild (1868-1937), the noted scientist and natural historian, famed for the private menagerie and museum of natural history that he established at his father Nahaniel's Tring Park estate.
 Note: this volume has a manuscript signature of the author.

 Miriam Rothschild, publications, 'The Rothschild Collection of Fleas, The Ceratophyllidae', 1983

 000/1401/5, 5 volumes

 Copies of The Rothschild Collection of Fleas, The Ceratophyllidae, by Robert Traub, Miriam Rothschild and John Haddow .
 Published privately by Miriam Rothschild and Robert Traub, Academic Press Inc. (London), 1983.
 Note: a copy is kept in the Reading Room.

-John Foster by Miriam Rothschild, the address given on the occasion of the first John Foster Memorial Lecture at University College London, 4 November 1986.
+- John Foster, an address given on the occasion of the first John Foster Memorial Lecture, held at University College London, 4 November 1986. (privately printed, 1986);

 - 000/529/26/1 Ascott: garden (1507)